 Empower Her Network collaborated with her on an 18 month Empowerment Plan that will remove the obstacles in her way and clear the path for independence.
 Because we were established to address a gap in services, demand is high and we work carefully with our partners to collaborate and create a plan forward.

 Examples of Barriers to Address:

-The key to EHN’s early and ongoing success is the determined and hardworking survivors in the program.
-Not everyone can rise above extreme trauma and chart their own course to a new, empowered future.
-But some can.
-Our process is rooted in its strong partnerships with residential shelters and program that nominate ready survivors.
-Empower Her Network’s local, trauma-informed Advocates collaborate with nominees on a self-determined Empowerment Plan that spans 12 to 18 months and focuses on housing solutions, financing education, and establishing steady wage employment.
+We operate from the exit ramp for survivors of human trafficking.
+Our process is rooted in its strong partnerships with aftercare programs nationwide that nominate women to EHN.
+Our trauma-informed Advocates collaborate with nominees on a self-determined Empowerment Plan that spans 12 to 18 months and focuses on housing solutions, financing education, and establishing steady wage employment.
 In line with best practices working with domestic violence survivors and homeless persons, EHN supports a permanent housing model and employment paths that focus on the individual’s unique needs and plans.